KseniyaKuzmina/winforms-heatmap-matrix-data/Readme.md

 # How to Create a Heatmap Based on Arrays of String and Numeric Values

-This example shows how to use arrays of string and numeric values to create a heatmap.
+This example shows how to use string and numeric value arrays to create a heatmap.

 ![Resulting heatmap](Images/resulting-heatmap.png)